Hyacinth-Ali/ims-client-mongodb/README.md

 # ims-client-mongodb
-This is a front-end application for the management of inventories in a motorcycle store.
+This is a front-end application for the management of inventories in a motorcycle parts store.
+This is a personal project which targets a specific motorcycle parts store.

 ## Usage